Beyond borders: refugee stories of hope, strength and change

 Group of youth performing on the stage in a refugee camp.

-Ala’s journey to become a voice for refugees
+Alaa’s journey to become a voice for refugees

-A Syrian refugee living in a refugee camp, Ala’, didn’t let the circumstances in the camp to stop her from reaching her dream, determined to make the camp her launchpad not her limit.
+A Syrian refugee living in a refugee camp, Alaa’, didn’t let the circumstances in the camp to stop her from reaching her dream, determined to make the camp her launchpad not her limit.
 She led sessions that help girls build confidence, understand the importance of their education, and learn to set goals for themselves.
 Seeing them grow in strength and self-belief fuels her own determination.

-Ala’ seized every opportunity to work as a journalist, sharing stories from inside and outside the camp.
+Alaa’ seized every opportunity to work as a journalist, sharing stories from inside and outside the camp.
 She dreams of pursuing a postgraduate degree and to produce documentaries that show the world the reality of their lives.

 “I don’t just want to report on humanitarian issues; I want to be a leading voice from within the refugee community, working for a major media organisation.”

-Douaa develops skills to support her family
+Doaa develops skills to support her family

 She says that everything she does is for her children.
 Her dream is to leave the camp and to gain an educational degree, she strives to see her children successful in their lives.